Share

 Responsible agriculture, biodiversity and land use

-Many of the farm management standards of our businesses align with the core principles of Integrated Farm Management (IFM).
-They require the incorporation of a range of management practices across a number of designated criteria to improve overall supply chain efficiency and drive more sustainable farm productivity.
-Requirements typically include the safe handling of agrochemicals, improving soil structure and land management practices to sustain habitats for wildlife biodiversity.
+A number of the farm management standards supported by our businesses align with the core principles of Integrated Farm Management.
+These principles incorporate a range of management practices across a number of designated criteria, from the safe handling of agrochemicals and improving soil structure, to water management practices and pollution control.
+The objective of these is to shape management practices to promote systemic commercial, social and environmental resilience for the long term.

-ABF Sugar promotes more sustainable farming practices across both sugar beet and sugar cane production, implementing regenerative agriculture approaches in some of its operations.
+ABF Sugar promotes more sustainable farming practices across both sugar beet and sugar cane production, implementing more regenerative agriculture approaches in some of its operations.
 It works with growers across its agricultural supply chains to support access to the necessary expertise for successful sugar cultivation, increasing the resilience of its value chain.

 To address commodity-specific environmental risks, for example in the supply chains for tea, soy and palm oil, several of our businesses use third-party certifications.
 Certifications from organisations such as the Rainforest Alliance, Fairtrade and the Roundtable for Sustainable Palm Oil (RSPO) support responsible sourcing practices and help reduce potential impacts on biodiversity and forests.